Why the Gut Is Studied in Immune Research and Immune Signaling

 • Laboratory models simulating gut–immune interaction

-These approaches allow scientists to study immune communication without making assumptions about immune outcomes.
+These approaches allow scientists to study immune communication without making assumptions about immune performance.

 How Gut Research Supports Immune Communication Models